haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-integrate-github.md

 	![Create a GitHub token for a private repository]({{ site.magentourl }}/common/images/cloud_github-token-copy.png){:width="600px"}

-## Enable the GitHub integration {#cloud-int-gh-enable}
+## Enable the Github集成 {#cloud-int-gh-enable}
-This section discusses how to enable the GitHub integration.
+This section discusses how to enable the Github集成.

 ### Get started
 To get started: